Knowing what to put on a resume is crucial for making a good first impression on hiring managers.

 The side of the document features all the relevant skills, and you can also notice how professional (hard) skills are separated from personal (soft) skills.

 Finally, we have optional sections.
-One features awards, the other is about hobbies, and these are absolutely enough to wrap the entire resume up.
+One features awards, and the other is about hobbies, and these are absolutely enough to wrap the entire resume up.

 Also, as you can see, there’s plenty of information in this resume, yet proper formatting and partitioning make it clean, readable, and professional!